linkerd/website/linkerd.io/content/blog/announcing-linkerd-2-5.md

 flow.
 Even if you're not, this method may provide a better mechanism for environments that require lots of customization at install time, which would otherwise require a complicated set of arguments to `linkerd install`.
-(And an official Linkerd 2.x Helm chart is [in progress](https://github.com/linkerd/linkerd2/pull/3292).)
+(And getting a Linkerd 2.x Helm chart into the Helm stable repo itself is [in progress](https://github.com/linkerd/linkerd2/pull/3292).)

 Linkerd's `tap` command provides "tcpdump for microservices" functionality